-The electric hose and wand uses 24-volt 3-phase alternating current (AC).
+The electric hose and wand use 24-volt 3-phase alternating current (AC).
 The AC power is from the generator which hangs under the radiator.
 This system has no reference to ground so there is no possibility of electrical shock unless you are between 2 of the phases.
 NOTE: ONLY CHECK AMPERAGE ON A HOSE WITH A CLAMP-ON AMP METER.
-(See Figure 7-2 Clamp - On Amp Meter/Multimeter)
+(See Fig. 7-2 Clamp - On Amp Meter/Multimeter)

 12-volt DC power has little danger of electrical shock.
-Care must still be taken when dealing with DC power systems because it is capable of producing large amounts of current.
+Care must still be taken when dealing with a DC power system because it is capable of producing large amounts of current.